Management

 Sustainability

-Joint Demonstration Test of Remote Automatic Feeding System Launched to Promote Sustainable Aquaculture
+F&LC Joins Joint Demonstration Test of Remote Automated Feeding System Toward Sustainable Fisheries

-Aquaculture facility conducting joint demonstration tests of remote automatic feeding system
+Aquaculture facility conducting joint demonstration tests of remote automated feeding system

-FOOD & LIFE COMPANIES Co., Ltd. (hereinafter referred to as F&LC), Owase Bussan Co., Ltd. (hereinafter referred to as Owase Bussan), and Yanmar Holdings Co., Ltd. (hereinafter referred to as Yanmar HD) have begun full-scale joint demonstration tests of a remote automatic feeding system for yellowtail aquaculture in June 2025, with the aim of realizing a sustainable aquaculture industry.
+FOOD & LIFE COMPANIES Co., Ltd. (hereinafter referred to as F&LC), Owasebussan Co., Ltd. (hereinafter referred to as Owasebussan), and Yanmar Holdings Co., Ltd. (hereinafter referred to as Yanmar HD) have begun full-scale joint demonstration tests of a remote automated feeding system for yellowtail aquaculture in June 2025, with the aim of realizing a sustainable aquaculture industry.

 In addition, following taste analysis by F&LC, the yellowtail farmed in this demonstration project is scheduled to be sold at some of the Sushiro stores operated by F&LC in 2026.